Indian Territory onlookers gathered in Bartlesville for the 1897 “shooting” of the Nellie Johnstone No.1 oil well.

 Fifty-one years before Oklahoma statehood, in 1856 the Indian Territory had become home to the Five Civilized Tribes — as well as the Osage, Pawnee, Seneca, Shawnee, Delaware, and other American Indians.
 A non-tribal member coming into the Indian Territory to work was required to take out a license or permit; one who married into a tribe was adopted and able to share in tribal property.

 In 1859, Lewis Ross, a brother of Chief John Ross of the Cherokees, found a pocket of oil that produced about ten barrels a day for nearly a year.
 He was drilling for saltwater — brine being much-desired for making salt, a food preservative.
 Ross drilled his well on the Grand River near Salina in what is now Mayes County, Oklahoma.

-After deciding to sink a deeper well for greater production, he found oil instead.
-News spread of this potential source of tribal revenue.
+After deciding to sink a deeper well for greater production, Ross found oil instead of brine.
+News quickly spread of the potential source of tribal revenue, “black gold.”

 According to the constitutions of the Choctaw and Chickasaw nations at that time, the land was held in common by the Indian citizens of the nations — but the individual citizens could lease out a limited amount of land.
 The Ross well was quickly depleted, but it proved that there was oil to be found in the Indian Territory.

 By 1875, Jacob H. Bartles, another pioneer and adopted Delaware Indian, was operating a trading post on the Caney River in the Cherokee Nation.
 Bartles employed two ambitious young men, George B. Keeler and William Johnstone.
 They too were adopted members of the Osage and Delaware tribes, respectively.

-Within a few years, Keeler and Johnstone started their own competing general store on the other side of the Caney River, in what became Bartlesville.
-The Keeler and Johnstone store proved to be a successful enterprise and while the partners knew of oil seeps in the area at this time, they lacked the financial support and tribal permissions necessary to pursue the opportunity.
+Within a few years, Keeler and Johnstone started their own competing general store on the western side of the Caney River, in what became Bartlesville.
+The Keeler and Johnstone store proved to be a successful enterprise.

-More than 20 years later, Keeler and Johnstone would make oil history just around the river bend from their general store.
+Although the partners knew of oil seeps in the area at this time, they lacked the financial support and tribal permissions necessary to pursue the opportunity.
+Keeler and Johnstone would make oil history just around the river bend from their general store.